-The CA facilities SHALL be equipped with primary and backup power systems to ensure continuous, uninterrupted access to electric power.
-Also, these facilities SHALL be equipped with primary and backup heating/ventilation/air conditioning systems for temperature control.
+The CA facilities are equipped with primary and backup power systems to ensure continuous, uninterrupted access to electric power.
+Also, these facilities are equipped with primary and backup heating/ventilation/air conditioning systems for temperature control.

-The CA facilities SHALL have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.
-The repositories (containing CA Certificates and CRLs) SHALL be provided with uninterrupted power sufficient for a minimum of six (6) hours of operation in the absence of commercial power, to maintain availability and avoid denial of service.
+The CA facilities have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.
+The repositories (containing CA certificates and CRLs) are provided with uninterrupted power sufficient for a minimum of six (6) hours of operation in the absence of commercial power, to maintain availability and avoid denial of service.